BlockChain-Station/docs/technology/rewards.md

-Reward system in EnterChain is based on multiple options.
+Reward system in Blockchain Station™ is based on multiple options.
 Each option is independent and can be combined with other options using Enter dApps.

 Rewards are controlled via on-chain smart contracts.